BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 An address is the standard format used for on-chain payment requests.
 There are many address types that offer different functionality and improvements, such as lower fees or more complex multi-sig setups.
 We go into detail about these on our [address page]({{ '/guide/glossary/address/' | relative_url }}).

-Below we have listed the primary address types available to so you can test if your application supports them.
+Below are the primary address types available to test if your application supports them.

 {% include picture.html
    image = "/assets/images/guide/how-it-works/payment-request-formats/adresses.jpg"